espressomd/espresso/doc/sphinx/integration.rst

 :meth:`espressomd.integrate.IntegratorHandle.set_stokesian_dynamics`

-The Stokesian Dynamics method allows to study the behaviour of spherical particles in a viscous fluid.
+The Stokesian Dynamics method is used to model the behavior of spherical particles in a viscous fluid.
 It is targeted at systems with very low Reynolds numbers.
 In such systems, particles come to a rest almost immediately as soon as any force on them is removed.
 In other words, motion has no memory of the past.